 If a spinal cord injury causes death, the victim’s spouse or family may be eligible to bring a wrongful death case to recover damages such as medical bills, lost wages, mental distress, and other losses.

-Our Utah personal injury lawyers handled cases in a wide range of practice areas.
-They are ready to assist you in recovering the compensation and medical care you deserve for your accident-caused spinal cord injury.
+Our Utah personal injury lawyers handle cases in a wide range of practice areas.
+They are ready to assist you in recovering the compensation and medical care you deserve for your spinal cord injuries.
 We offer free case evaluation if you or someone you care about has suffered a significant spine or back injury.

-A spinal cord injury occurs when the spinal cord is damaged and a loss of function, such as mobility or sensation.
+A spinal cord injury occurs when the spinal cord is damaged, resulting in a loss of function, such as mobility or sensation.
 It might be partial or total, resulting in complete or partial loss of motion and feeling.

 Other types of back injuries are not the same as spinal cord injuries.
 Ruptured disks, spinal stenosis, and pinched nerves are possible back ailments.
 If only the bones are broken, it can break a person’s back or neck without causing a spinal cord injury.

-Through a process known as workers’ compensation, you will be paid for things like lost wages and medical expenses.
+Through the process known as workers’ compensation, you will be paid for things like lost wages and medical expenses.

 While workers’ compensation disqualifies you from suing your company, it does give you the right to file a personal injury lawsuit against any third parties who may have contributed to your injury via negligence.

-Proving that a healthcare professional did not apply this reasonable degree of care and that medical malpractice might have been done hence breached his profession’s standard of care.
-It will necessitate much proof and data to back up your allegation.
+Proving that a healthcare professional did not apply a reasonable degree of care and that medical malpractice might have been done hence breaching his profession’s standard of care necessitates much proof and data to back up your allegation.